-HARRIS: Oh yes.
-In fact, I met him several times over the years and I was able to sing at his, was it his 90th?
-His 90th birthday celebration at Madison Square Gardens with all us old folkies.
+HARRIS: Oh, yes.
+In fact, I met him several times over the years and I was able to sing at his - was it his 90th?
+His 90th birthday celebration at Madison Square Garden with all these - us old folkies.

 GROSS: You weren't economically deprived growing up, but there was some suffering in your family.
-Your father was a prisoner of war during the Korean War for over a year when you were about five.
-So that, I mean, that must have been pretty traumatic for the family.
+You father was a prisoner of war during the Korean War for over a year when you were about five, so that - I mean, that must have been pretty traumatic for the family.

 HARRIS: It was very traumatic.
 I remember when we found out.
 I have a very clear memory of my mother getting the information and not understanding what missing in action meant.
 But somehow I knew that I might never see my father again.
-But we were just so fortunate that my father came back even though he was tortured.
-He was the most senior officer in the camp, just happened.
-That was the circumstance.
+But we were just so fortunate that my father came back, even though he was tortured.
+He was the most senior officer in the camp, just happened that was just the circumstance.

-But he came back to us physically.
-I mean, he dropped down to about 120 pounds, but physically and emotionally he was completely whole and we had him until he passed away in 1993.
+But he came back to us, you know, physically - I mean, he'd dropped down to about 120 pounds.
+But physically and emotionally, he was completely whole.
+And we had him until he, you know, passed away in 1993.
 So we were very lucky and I suppose what I mean by there weren't any hardships in the sense that my parents had one of these sort of unusual relationships where they never fought.

-HARRIS: Misleading but I wouldn't change it for anything.
+HARRIS: It was a big misleading, but I wouldn't change it for anything.

-GROSS: So Pete Seeger told you that you didn't have to come from, you know, poverty or you didn't have to worry about authenticity.
+GROSS: So Pete Seeger had told you that you didn't have to come from, you know, poverty, or you didn't have to worry about authenticity.
 You could sing folk music.
-You go to New York - you drop out of college and go to New York.
-What was, and I think you went to the Greenwich Village clubs there.
-What was the music scene like in the village when you got there and what year was that about?
+So you go to New York.
+You drop out of college and go to New York.
+What was - and I think you went to the Greenwich Village clubs there.
+What was the music scene like in the Village when you got there and what year was that about?

 HARRIS: Let's see.
-That was probably '67 I eventually took the leap to go up to New York thinking that, you know, I was going to run into Bob Dylan and Joan Baez and all that.
+That was probably '67.
+I eventually took the leap to go up to New York thinking that, you know, I was going to run into Bob Dylan and Joan Baez and all that.
 Well, that scene had kind of dissipated and moved on.
-However, I will say there was some really interesting music going on.
-Jerry Jeff Walker was there; David Bromberg was playing guitar with him.
-They did it as kind of a duo.
+However, I will say, there was some really interesting music going on.
+Jerry Jeff Walker was there.
+David Bromberg was playing guitar with him.
+They did it as a kind of a duo.